 KYRGYZSTAN: Church arson follows long-standing government failures

-On 2 January the Baptist Church in the north-eastern town of Kaji-Sai was burnt down.
+On 2 January the Baptist Church in the north-eastern town of Kaji-Sai was burnt out in an arson attack.
 Baptists think this happened because nothing was done to punish the perpetrators of previous threats and attacks.
-Police claim to be trying to solve the crime, but are also investigating the victims.On 2 January 2018 the Baptist Church in Kaji-Sai, in Kyrgyzstan's north-eastern Issyk-Kul [Ysyk-Kol] Region was burnt down.
+Police claim to be trying to solve the crime, but are also investigating the victims.On 2 January 2018 the Baptist Church in Kaji-Sai, in Kyrgyzstan's north-eastern Issyk-Kul [Ysyk-Kol] Region was burnt out in an arson attack.
 Baptists found bottles filled with petrol nearby, and although police claim to be investigating the crime local Baptists do not think this is the case.

 After one such incident, police summoned Baptists to meet their attackers in Karakol Police Station.
 After police officers expressed sympathy for the attackers, police then ordered the Baptists and their attackers "to write statements that they forgave each other and will have peace between themselves in future".
 The Baptists found the atmosphere of the meeting very intimidating and coercive, and for fear of state reprisals do not wish to name the police officers who were present (see below).